 Be sure to ask as many relevant questions as you can; the more you ask, the more you will learn about whether or not a babysitter is the right fit for you and your children.
 One of the main reasons for problems arising with babysitting is a lack of communication, so make sure that along with asking them questions, you are clear about your routines and expectations.
 Speak to them about anything that is important to your kids, like favorite cups, toys and cuddly teddies to take to bed.
 Ensure that they know how to use the TV remote, where to find the phone, and how your little one likes their night light.

 Check Any Relevant Qualifications

 Finally, many babysitters will bring a wealth of experience to the table in the form of childcare programs and other relevant qualifications that they have undertaken.
-If you’d prefer to hire a babysitter who’s qualified in childcare or has medical training, be sure to check this before you decide who to go with.
+If you would prefer to hire a babysitter who has qualified in childcare or has medical training, be sure to check this before you decide who to go with.

 Checking qualifications is usually simple enough.
 If your babysitter advertises their services and lists the qualification as a key selling point — for example, they are also a registered nurse — they should make it easy for you to check this by offering a copy of their certificate or references from a previous employer who would have required them to have this qualification.

 If your babysitter has not made their qualification details available, then all you need to do is ask to see it.
 An experienced, reliable babysitter will be more than willing to show it to you.
 In fact, refusal or reluctance to show you a qualification they say they have could be a red flag to consider.

 As a parent, you need to know that you can trust anybody you leave your kids with.
 Work through the above checks to ensure peace of mind.